-You’ve just embarked on a great adventure.
-You’ve left the community you know behind and stepped out into the unknown.
-You’ll get to meet new people, see new marvels, and make new memories.
-Perhaps you have a shining career change waiting for you on the other side of relocation.
+You’re about to embark on a great adventure.
+You’re leaving the community you knew behind and stepping out into the unknown.
+You’ll meet new people, see new places, and make new memories.
+Perhaps you have a career change ahead of you.
+So why do you feel stressed, anxious or even frightened?

 Why a Move Brings on the Blues

 A move can make you feel blue for any number of reasons.
 Common reasons include: